Development of African American Professionals

 Established by SOAAP Founders

-In September 1999, the Society of African American Professionals (SOAAP) was formed by 12 experienced, committed professionals in Saint Louis, MO to create national and regional forums for networking and mentoring while promoting career development and recognition.
+Development of African American Professionals Serving Youth Fund was formed by 12 experienced, committed professionals in Saint Louis, MO to create national and regional forums for networking and mentoring while promoting career development and recognition.

 Why the Development of African American Professionals Serving Youth Fund?